 Store visitors can typically find the Shopping Bag link in the store footer or they can click the Go to Checkout button on the page of a product that they’ve added to cart.

-If you use Instant Site with your Ecwid store, it comes with the additional shopping bag icon.
-The bag icon automatically appears in the storefront if the cart contains at least one product and a customer hasn’t started the checkout process yet.
+If you use Instant Site with your Ecwid store, it comes with the additional shopping bag icon that is visible in the top right corner of the website:

 Additional Shopping Bag icon in Instant Site